-B.2 Fit and proper requirements
+B.2 Fitness, Probity and Individual Accountability Framework requirements

-B.2.1 Fit and Proper Process
+B.2.1 Fitness & Probity and Individual Accountability Framework Process

-The Company's Fitness & Probity policy sets out the requirements to ensure that employees meet the fit and proper standards, both on entry and throughout their employment at the Company.
+The Company's Fitness & Probity and Conduct Standards policy sets out the requirements to ensure that employees meet the Central Bank of Ireland's Guidance on Fitness and Probity Standards 2023 and the Individual Accountability Framework (IAF) Act 2023, throughout their employment at the Company.
 The CEO is responsible for implementing this policy, while the HOC is responsible for providing advice, implementing a monitoring program and reviewing the policy at least annually.

-The HOC identifies and maintains a record of Pre-Approved Controlled Function ("PCF") and Controlled Function ("CF") holders.
+The Human Resource business partner, with guidance from the HOC identifies, and maintains a record of Pre-Approved Controlled Function ("PCF") and Controlled Function ("CF") holders.
 Before the Company can appoint a person to a PCF, the CBI must have approved the appointment in writing.

-The Fitness & Probity policy sets out a number of steps that must be carried out before proposal of a PCF to the CBI.
+The Fitness & Probity and Conduct Standards policy sets out a number of steps that must be carried out before proposal of a PCF to the CBI.
 These include, but are not limited to: